Spend your fall, winter, or spring in St. George, Utah: Is St. George a good snowbird location?

 - McArthur's Temple View RV Resort: (https://www.templeviewrv.com/)

-- Weather: The winter weather in St. George (Utah) will normally be chilly during the day and cold during the night.
+- Weather: The fall, winter, and spring weather in St. George (Utah) will normally be chilly during the day and cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like St. George (Utah) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.

 Consider the Weather: Always look at the type of weather in St. George (Utah).
 Things like humidity, wind, and rain do not show up in the temperature graph but can have a great impact on your wardrobe.
 There are several sites with long term forecasts and climate information.
 Is there often a short afternoon downpour like in the tropics, you maybe need to take a strong umbrella and shoos that can cope with the rain.
 If there is often a lot of wind you might need a more wind-resistant coat.